Go to main contentsGo to search barGo to main menu

 Wilson and Harris Davila maintained the Rainy Day Fund exists for a reason, citing natural disasters recently affecting the state, including hurricanes, wild fires and COVID-19, and that the support could come from elsewhere.

-Birkholz, on the other hand, called it a wise investment, citing the importance of supporting public education.
+Birkholz, on the other hand, called it a wise investment, citing the record high of excess funds and the importance of supporting public education.
 Birkholz, a Democrat, is running against Harris Davila for the state House District 52 seat.

 The comptroller’s office projected in May 2023 that the state’s Rainy Day Fund would hit its cap for the first time with $23.8 billion.
 In each biennium, the fund can be no more than 10% of the amount of certain revenue deposited into the General Revenue Fund during the previous biennium.